 The lower face and neck are often areas of concern for those seeking facial rejuvenation.
 Common issues such as sagging skin, jowling, and loss of definition can be effectively addressed with various facelift procedures.
 Our facial plastic surgeons are using innovative techniques like the deep plane facelift and vertical restore facelift to tackle these concerns.
 Minimally invasive procedures such as fat grafting are being employed to enhance and balance the lower face and neck.

 What should you do before getting a facelift in 2025?
-Understanding the Recovery Process

-Book a consultation with Kensington Medical to learn more about what you can expect during and after surgery.
+Schedule a consultation with Kensington Medical to learn more about what you can expect during and after surgery.

 What Other Procedures Complement a Facelift?